 For Healthcare Professionals

 Reishi mushroom is a fungus that holds an important place in the traditional medical systems of China, Japan, Korea and other Asian countries for its health-promoting effects.
-It is used as an immunostimulant by patients with HIV and cancer.
-The active constituents include both beta-glucan polysaccharides and triterpenes.
+It is used as an immunostimulant by patients with AIDS and cancer.
+The active constituents include both beta-glucan polysaccharides and triterpenes (46) (47).

-Reishi has also been studied for its anticancer potential.
-In vitro and animal studies indicate that it has antiproliferative(39) and chemopreventive effects (21), alleviates chemotherapy-induced nausea (13), enhances the efficacy of radiotherapy (22), and increases the sensitivity of ovarian cancer cells to cisplatin (27).
+Preclinical findings indicate that reishi has immunomodulatory (45) and chemopreventive effects (21) (46), alleviates chemotherapy-induced nausea (13), enhances the efficacy of radiotherapy (22), and increases sensitivity of ovarian cancer cells to cisplatin (27).
 It may also help prevent cisplatin-induced nephrotoxicity (28).

-- A case of chronic diarrhea was reported in a 49-year-old man with non-Hodgkin’s lymphoma following prolonged consumption of powdered extract of reishi mushroom (26).
+- Pseudoparasitosis/Chronic diarrhea: In a 49-year-old man with non-Hodgkin’s lymphoma following prolonged consumption of powdered reishi mushroom extract (26).

-- A case of pseudoparasitosis due to similarity in structure with Clonorchis sinensis ova, in a patient who had long-term ingestion of reishi mushrooms.(39)
+- Pseudoparasitosis: Due to similarity in structure with Clonorchis sinensis ova, in a patient with a history of long-term ingestion of reishi mushrooms (39).

-- Anticoagulants / Antiplatelets: Reishi may increase the risk of bleeding (12).
+- Anticoagulants / Antiplatelets: Reishi can increase the risk of bleeding (12).

 - Immunosuppressants: Reishi can enhance immune response (8).

-- Chemotherapeutic Agents: Reishi can increase plasma antioxidant capacity, and in theory, can interact with chemotherapeutic agents that rely on free radicals (6).
+- Chemotherapeutic agents: Reishi can increase plasma antioxidant capacity, and in theory may interact with chemotherapeutic agents that rely on free radicals (6).

-- Cytochrome P450 substrates: Reishi polysaccharides inhibit CYP2E1, CYP1A2, and CYP3A, and can affect the intracellular concentration of drugs metabolized by these enzymes (15) (53).
+- Cytochrome P450 substrates: In vitro, reishi polysaccharides inhibited CYP2E1, CYP1A2, and CYP3A, and may affect the intracellular concentration of drugs metabolized by these enzymes (15) (53).
 Clinical relevance is not known.